Rules

 RULE 2.
 BOARD OF DIRECTORS

-RULE 2.1 PURPOSE OF BOARD: The Board was created to determine policy and regulate groundwater within the boundaries of the District; for promulgating rules and taking actions to conserve, preserve, protect and recharge the groundwater within the District; and to exercise its rights, powers, and duties in a way that will effectively and expeditiously accomplish the purposes of the District Act.
+RULE 2.1 PURPOSE OF BOARD: The Board was created to determine policy and regulate groundwater within the boundaries of the District; for promulgating rules and taking actions to conserve, preserve, protect and recharge the groundwater within the District; and to exercise its rights, powers, and duties in a way that will effectively and expeditiously accomplish the purposes of Chapter 36 of the Texas Water Code.
 The Board's responsibilities include, but are not limited to, the adoption and enforcement of reasonable rules and other orders.

-RULE 2.2 BOARD STRUCTURE, OFFICERS: The Board consists of the members elected and qualified as required by the District Act.
+RULE 2.2 BOARD STRUCTURE, OFFICERS: The Board consists of the members elected, or appointed, and qualified as required by Chapter 36 of the Texas Water Code.
 The offices of the board of directors shall consist of President, Vice-President, and Secretary.
-At the first meeting of the board of directors after the regular election and after the canvass of the returns and declaring the results of the election, the board shall elect from among their number, the officers hereinabove specified, who shall hold office for the duration of their term or until their successor is elected and qualified.
+At the first regular meeting of the board of directors after a regular election and declaration of the results of the election, the board shall elect from among their number, the officers hereinabove specified, who shall hold office for the duration of their term or until their successor is elected and qualified.

-RULE 2.3 MEETINGS: The Board will hold a regular meeting on the second Thursday in January, April, July and October of each year and may hold other meetings at such other times and places as the business of the District may require.
-Notice to the directors as to meetings shall be required.
-Special meetings of the directors may be called by the President or a majority of the board of directors, upon three (3) days notice by mail, stating the purpose or purposes thereof and the time and place of such meeting.
+RULE 2.3 MEETINGS: The Board will hold a regular meeting at least once a fiscal quarter and may hold other meetings at such other times and places as the business of the District may require.
+Special meetings of the Board may be called by the President or a majority of the board of directors.
 All Board meetings will be noticed and held in accordance with the provisions of the Texas Open Meetings Act.

-RULE 3.1 MANAGER: The Board may employ a person to manage the District, and title this person Manager.
+RULE 3.
+DISTRICT MANAGERS: The Board may employ a person to manage and operate the affairs of the District, and title this person General Manager or Manager (referred to herein as “Manager”).
 The Manager shall have only those powers, duties, or responsibilities in performing District functions as determined by the Board.
 The Board shall determine the salary and review the position of Manager during the last quarter of every fiscal year.
-The manager, with approval of the Board, may employ all persons necessary for the proper handling of business and operation of the District and their salaries shall be set by the Board and may delegate such duties as may be necessary to effectively and expeditiously accomplish these duties; provided, however, that no such delegation may relieve the Manager from responsibilities under the Texas Water Code, the act creating the District, and the policies, orders and permits promulgated by the Board.
+The Manager, with approval of the Board, may employ all persons necessary for the proper handling of the business and operation of the District and their salaries shall be set by the Board and may delegate such duties as may be necessary to effectively and expeditiously accomplish these duties; provided, however, that no such delegation may relieve the Manager from responsibilities under the Texas Water Code and the policies, orders and permits promulgated by the Board.

 The Board may also employ co-managers or consulting managers to perform duties or responsibilities determined by the Board.

-RULE 4.1 DISTRICT MANAGEMENT PLAN: The District Management Plan specifies the acts, procedures, performances and avoidance necessary to conserve, preserve and protect the aquifer, to prevent waste and regulate the decline of the water table, and forms the basis of the District rules in regards to permitting decisions and other requirements imposed by the Board.
+RULE 4.
+MANAGEMENT PLAN: The Board shall adopt a District Management Plan that specifies the acts, procedures, performances and avoidances necessary to conserve, preserve and protect the aquifer(s) within the District’s boundaries, to prevent waste and regulate the decline of the water table, takes into consideration the Modeled Available Groundwater, and forms the basis of the District rules in regards to permitting decisions and other requirements imposed by the Board.
 The Board will review the plan at least every fifth year.
-The Board's action on the Plan, either to renew it or to amend or replace it, will occur after an opportunity for notice and hearing by using the procedure required by Rule 12.1.
-A plan, once adopted, remains in effect until the adoption of a new plan.
+The Board's action on the Management Plan, either to renew it or to amend or replace it, will occur after an opportunity for notice and hearing by using the procedure required by Rule 15.1.
+A Management Plan, once adopted, remains in effect until the adoption of a new management plan.
 The District Management Plan will be prepared in accordance with Section.
-36.1071.
+36.1071 of the Texas Water Code and will subject to approval in accordance with Section 36.1072 of the Texas Water Code.

 RULE 5.1 MINUTES AND RECORDS OF THE DISTRICT: All documents, reports, records, and minutes of the District are available for public inspection and copying to the extent required by the Public Information Act.
 Upon written application of any person, the District will furnish copies of its public records.
 A copying charge shall be established pursuant to the Public Information Act.
 A list of the charges for copies will be furnished by the District.